darrenjw/scala-course/exercises/Stats.md

 ### 2. IRLS code optimisation

 * Make sure you can run the logistic regression example from the notes using the simple IRLS function that was provided.
 * The IRLS function is illustrative rather than efficient.
 There are many way in which the code could be made more efficient.
 We will start with the weight matrix, `W`.
 This is an `n` x `n` matrix, which is bad-news if `n` is large.
 But it's diagonal, so it could easily be represented by an `n`-vector.
 Modify the code to make `W` a vector rather than a matrix, and check it gives the same results as the previous version.
-Time it on some big problems to see if it's perceptibly faster
+Time it on some big problems to see if it's perceptibly faster.
 * (optional) Google the efficient implementation of IRLS (using QR decomposition), and implement it.
 Check it works and that it's faster.